COVID-19 Destination Updates and Resources

-Louisiana Governor John Bel Edwards issued a notice that the state of Louisiana will extend the current Phase 2 order of the White House's reopening strategy until August 28, 2020.
-This includes extending the July 13th executive order on a statewide mask mandate, limits indoor social gatherings to 50 people and prohibits on-premises consumption of alcohol at bars.
+Louisiana Governor John Bel Edwards issued a notice on October 8th, that the state of Louisiana will enter Phase 3 of the White House's reopening strategy until November 6, 2020.

-As of Tuesday, August 4th, the extended executive order is in place with the following requirements:
+As of September 11th, the new executive order is in place with the following requirements:

 - Masks or face coverings are required for everyone ages 8 and older.